Xerve/ariette/README.md

 ## Project Layout

 ### `/core`
-The standard library for Aritette lives here.
+The standard library for Ariette lives here.

 ### `/docs`
 Documentation to be built with mkdocs is here.

 ### `/it`
-It is the testing framework that comes bundled with Aritette
+It is the testing framework that comes bundled with Ariette

 ### `/aritette`
-The source code for the Aritette framework
+The source code for the Arifette framework

 ### `/scripts`
 Build scripts and other fun stuff.